rcoldwell/frontend-nanodegree-mobile-portfolio/README.md

 ####Pizza size slider performance improvements
-- Creating pizzas in 18 ms on page load
+- Creating pizzas takes 18 ms on page load
 - Columns reduced to 6 and pizza count reduced to 300 to only render visible pizzas

 ##### Original: